egordm/MuPDFWrapper/README.md

  Because of that it might not always be up to date.

 Check releases section for .aar files of the libmupdf module.

+For the sake of keeping apps small i recommend compiling it for different cpu architectures.

 Feel free to contribute.